Ngawang-Gurung/Airflow-in-WSL/README.md

 ## Setting Up Virtual Environment

-First, ensure your system is up to date and install `pip`:
+First, ensure your system is up to date and install necessary modules:

 ```bash
 sudo apt-get update